blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   Scartlet runs Mathemagicians, a math club at the Northside Library for teens interested in STEM.
 Scarlett also completed  an internship at a pharmacy in Arzens, France working with a shelf-stocking robot.
 Whether tutoring peers and neighbors in math or tinkering with 3D printers and welding equipment, Scarlett loves sharing her interest in technology and science with others!"

-- enable : false
+- enable : true
   name: "Carter Earles"
-  role: "Camp Instructor, ages 10 to 13.
+  role: "Camp Instructor.
 Coding and Robotics teacher."
   photo:  "/images/instructors/carter.png"
   bio: "Carter was born in Charlottesville and lived here his entire life.
-Carter is a junior at Albemarle High School and attends Center 1 for game design.
-Center 1 is a small school where career-specific courses are taught.
+Carter is a senior at Albemarle High School and attends Center 1 for game design.
 At Albemarle, Carter plays tenor saxophone in the marching band, jazz band, and sax choir.
-Carter is also a programmer at Cavelier Robotics and am in the Albemarle Key Club.
+Carter is also a programmer at Cavelier Robotics and in the Albemarle Key Club.
 Some of Carter's greatest areas of interest are programming, game development, machine learning, and evolutionary algorithms.
 Carter also really enjoy math and how it is applied to describe various systems in nature.
 Carter also loves sharing my passion for STEM through various events such as Girls Geek Day, STEM Night, and now, Blue Ridge Boost!"

+- enable : true
+  name: "Nathaneal Wattier."
+  role: "Camp Instructor.
+Coding and Math teacher."
+  photo:  "/images/instructors/nophoto.png"
+  bio: "Nathaneal is a first-year student at the University of Virginia."

+- enable : true
+  name: "Dorina Evans."
+  role: "Teaching Assistant for Coding, Robotics, and Math"
+  photo:  "/images/instructors/dorina.png"
+  bio: "Dorina is an enthusiastic and talented rising eighth-grade student at St. Anne’s-Belfield School.
+She is deeply passionate about robotics and mathematics, dedicating much of her time to exploring and excelling in these fields.

+At St. Anne’s, Dorina is a proud member of the Next Level FLL Challenge Team, which achieved remarkable success by winning the Virginia Championship in 2025 and representing the school at the prestigious 2025 FIRST Championship.

+Beyond her school activities, Dorina is actively involved with Blue Ridge Boost, where she participates in multiple competitive teams.
+She is a contributing member of the FIRST Tech Challenge Team, which earned a Control Award in 2025 for excellence in programming and robot design.
+Additionally, she is part of the Aerial Drones Boballions Team, which showcased its skills and qualified for the Northeast Regional Championship.

+Dorina’s passion for robotics, math, and teamwork continues to drive her to achieve new milestones and embrace exciting challenges in STEM."

+- enable : true
+  name: "David Evans."
+  role: "Curriculum Developer and Teacher"
+  photo:  "/images/instructors/david.png"
+  bio: "David is a Professor of Computer Science at the University of Virginia."

 - enable : false
   name: "Tracey Dunu"